 Demonstrating the problem

 Let’s compare two small business 401(k) plans and you tell me which company is getting the better deal.

 Both companies have 50 employees and exactly the same plan provisions.
-Each company makes biweekly payroll contributions, has the same plan terms and the same administration services across the board.
+Each company makes biweekly payroll contributions and each has the same plan terms.
+Same administration services right across the board.

 Company 2 has the better deal, right?
 Wrong.

 Company 1 has only $300,000 in assets and is paying a total of $2,340 for its administration services.
 Company 2 has $3 million in assets and is paying a total of $8,100 for its identical administration services.
 Company 2 is paying over three times more in actual dollars for the exact same service!

 A better basis for 401(k) administration fees

 The only 401(k) administration service that should scale with plan assets is asset custody.
 As such, only custody fees should be based on plan assets.
 This fee should be less than 0.10% of assets each year.

 The fees for all other 401(k) administration services should be based on participant headcount.
 This basis is reasonable because 401(k) providers must work harder as a plan’s head count rises, processing more transactions (related to contributions, distributions, fund transfers) and completing more time-consuming ERISA compliance each year.

 Small businesses have a fiduciary responsibility to pay only reasonable 401(k) fees.
 Like other fiduciary responsibilities, meeting this responsibility does not need to be difficult when fiduciaries keep things simple.